 The compensation of the President is reviewed annually on the same basis as discussed above for all executive officers.
-Mr. Salameh's base salary for the fiscal year ended December 31, 2000 was \$178,400.
+Mr. Salameh's base salary for the fiscal year ended December 31, 2001 was \$200,000.
 Mr. Salameh's base salary was established in part by comparing the base salaries of chief executive officers at other companies of similar size.
 Mr. Salameh's base salary was at the approximate median of the base salary range for Presidents/Chief Executive Officers of comparative companies.
-Mr. Salameh received 76,364 stock options and a \$293,370 bonus for the fiscal year ended December 31, 2000.
+Mr. Salameh additionally was awarded options to purchase 100,000 shares of Common Stock at an exercise price of \$7.95.
+For the fiscal year ended December 31, 2001, no bonus was paid to the chief executive officer or any other executive officer of the Company.